grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 ![Our tools](./images/our-tools.png)

 As is evident in the above diagram, there are four different tools to help onboard existing users into k6.
-The best way is to make your own custom script, but you can use our converters to help you with generating script out of your existing postman collections, swagger specification documents, fiddler and [HAR](<https://en.wikipedia.org/wiki/HAR_(file_format)>) recordings.
+The best way is to make your own custom script, but you can use our converters to help you with generating script out of your existing postman collections, swagger specification documents, and [HAR](<https://en.wikipedia.org/wiki/HAR_(file_format)>) recordings.

 ### Write your own script